 Introduction to Testing

-Let's run the test suite to make sure everything is working as expected (you can keep the dev server running and start this in a new terminal window):
+Let's run the test suite to make sure everything is working as expected (you can keep the dev server running and start this in a second terminal window):

 yarn rw test